moule-group/DCS-Flow/README.md

 ---

-__Training and Main Workflow for TTF-TCNQ__:
+__EX 3: Training and Main Workflow for TTF-TCNQ__:

-The following example walks through the training workflow, with chimes, using NERSC.
+The following example walks through the training workflow, with ChIMES, using the NERSC super computer.

 First access the super computer via the terminal, and load the CNSS module using the following commands: